DevExpress/devextreme-documentation/api-reference/30 Data Layer/Store/3 Methods/push(changes).md

 - The **DataSource** does not automatically sort, group, filter, or otherwise shape pushed data.
 For this reason, the **DataSource** and the UI component bound to it can be out of sync.
 To prevent this, enable the [reshapeOnPush](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/reshapeOnPush.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#reshapeOnPush') property.
 We also recommend specifying the [pushAggregationTimeout](/api-reference/30%20Data%20Layer/DataSource/1%20Configuration/pushAggregationTimeout.md '/Documentation/ApiReference/Data_Layer/DataSource/Configuration/#pushAggregationTimeout') to reduce the number of updates and recalculations.
 - The **push** method does not raise data source modification events (for instance, **onInserted**, **onRemoved**, **onUpdated**).
 Handle the [onPush](/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#onPush) event to perform actions when data changes are pushed to a store.
 - The **push** method does not modify the remote data source.
-It is used to push changes from the remote data source to the local store without reloading all data.
+It is used to push changes from the data source to the local store without reloading data.

 [/note]